DanishKodeMonkey/weatherapp-python/readme.md

 # 🌤 DKM WeatherApp

-DKM WeatherApp is a simple, elegant weather application built with PyQt5 and OpenWeather API.
+DKM WeatherApp is a simple, weather application built with PyQt5 and OpenWeather API.
 It allows users to enter a city name and retrieve real-time weather data, including temperature, weather conditions, and an emoji representation of the weather.

 ## Technologies Used